Two-day

 anywhere," said Hamidi, adding that the need of the hour is promote

-unbiased critical evaluation of the present generation writer, poets so
+unbiased critical evaluation of the present generation writer, poets

-that these “men of intellect” could be valued appropriately.
+so that these “men of intellect” could be valued appropriately.

 Rafiq Raaz also stressed upon the critical assessment

 of writings.
-"For promotion of the language, critiques have an important
+"For promotion of the language, critiques have an

 Terming Kamil as a living legend who has an “unassuming role”